raspberrypilearning/swarms-schools-flocks/en/step_4.md

 end
 ```

-This will increase a score, when some food has been eaten
+This will increase a score when some food has been eaten.

 ```blocks3
 when flag clicked